mrbazzan/countryCLI/README.md

 Get information about a country. ``pynation`` is a command line application that helps users get quick information about a country.

+Sometimes, people need quick info about a country, this application provides information like Alpha-2 code, currency, states in a country et.c.</p>

 ## INSTALL
 PyNation requires Python 3.7 and above